mnarizzano/mmtranslator/docs/urs/urs.md

 <a name="p3"></a>

-The project objective is to provide a tools that allows MNcomp employees to create MM using the old tool that can also be loaded by new chips.
+The project objective is to provide a tool that allows MNcomp employees to create MM using the old tool that can also be loaded by new chips.

 ## 3. Requirements